Purple heron: Distribution and habitat

-Behaviour
+Behaviour and ecology

 Flight is slow, with the neck retracted and the legs extending a long way behind the tail.
 This is characteristic of herons and bitterns, and distinguishes them from storks, cranes and spoonbills, which extend their necks in flight.
 It is a secretive bird, spending less time out in the open than the grey heron and tending to skulk in reed beds.
 Its long toes mean it can walk on floating vegetation, and it sometimes walks over bushes in the same way, not making any attempt to grip the branches.
 It seldom perches in trees, preferring more terrestrial sites to rest.

 It is most active at dawn and dusk, roosting with other birds in the middle of the day and at night, but increasing its diurnal activity while rearing young.
 It feeds in shallow water, grabbing its prey with its powerful beak.
 It will often wait motionless for prey, or slowly stalk its victim.
 The diet consists mainly of fish, small mammals and amphibians, but nestling birds, snakes, lizards, crustaceans, water snails, insects and spiders are also eaten.
 Terrestrial beetles are the commonest insect prey, followed by water beetles and aquatic larvae, with grasshoppers, dragonflies, bees and flies also being consumed.

 The purple heron usually breeds in colonies but sometimes the nests are solitary.
 It sometimes associates with other species such as the goliath heron (Ardea goliath) or grey heron at multi-species nesting colonies.
 The site chosen is generally in reed beds, canebrakes or low bushes close to large lakes or other extensive wetlands.
 It builds a bulky nest of dead reeds, sticks or whatever is available, carelessly pulling the material together.
 The eggs are bluish-green, averaging 56 by 45 mm.
 The clutch is usually four or five eggs, with occasionally seven or eight eggs being laid, though these large clutches may have resulted from two females laying in the same nest.
 The eggs are laid at intervals of three days, and incubation may begin with the first egg, or start when the clutch is complete.
 Both parents share the incubation, which lasts between 24 and 28 days, and the care of the young.
 When an adult brings food, its beak is dragged down by the chicks and it regurgitates food from the crop onto the nest, or the young may take food directly from the beak.
 The young fledge at about six weeks and become independent at two months.
 They then disperse widely.